nix-community/dream2nix/docs/src/intro/architectural-considerations.md

 ### Example (walk through the phases)
 #### python project with poetry.lock
 As an example we package a python project that uses poetry for dependency management.
-Potery uses `pyproject.toml` and `poetry.lock` to lock dependencies
+Poetry uses `pyproject.toml` and `poetry.lock` to lock dependencies
 - Input: pyproject.toml, poetry.lock (toml)
 - Translator: written in pure nix, reading the toml input and generating the generic lock format
 - Generic Lock (for explanatory purposes dumped to json and commented):